gregorywmorris/oaken-spirits/ANALYTICS_PIPELINE.md

     http://127.0.0.1:3000
     ```

-Here, you should see assets for both Airbyte and DBT.
+    - Here, you should see assets for both Airbyte and DBT.
 To get an overview of how these assets interrelate, click on `view global asset lineage` at the top right corner of the Dagster UI.
 This will give you a clear picture of the data lineage, visualizing how data flows between the tools.

-5. **Materialize Dagster Assets**:
+1. **Materialize Dagster Assets**:

+    1. Select Assets from the top bar.
+    1. Select the check box in hte upper ledt, or manually select all the assets.
-    1. In the Dagster UI, click on `Materialize all`.
+    1. Click on `Materialize all` in the uppr right.
 This should trigger the full pipeline.
-First the Airbyte sync to extract data from MySQL and load it into BigQuery, and then DBT to transform the raw data, materializing the `staging` and `marts` models.
+        - The status will show the the assets processing.
         - **NOTE:** I have had this fail without cause.
 Just materialize again.
     1. When the DBT jobs have run, go to your BigQuery console and check the views have been created in the `oaken_transformed` dataset.